 We’ve talked before about how to structure your day with time tracking techniques.
 Tracking your time is an effective way to find where your time is really going.

 What could you be doing with that hour that you say you ‘don’t have time’ for?
 Going to the gym?
 Writing your novel?
 Catching up with an old friend, or calling your parents?
 Even if some of that time is messaging friends, how much of it is valuable and enriching interaction?

 Breaking free of the time-scarcity mindset will have far more of a positive effect on your life than just helping you to be more productive.
 You’ll find yourself feeling happier, sleeping better at night, and moving through your day without the constant feeling of being in a rush.
+Oh and there may be a noticeable impact on your productivity and time management too!
 It’s time that we stop glamorizing being busy, and start prioritizing being happy.

 Want to work out where all your spare time is going?
 Download a free trial of Timing and find out.